PyWavelets/pywt/doc/source/ref/signal-extension-modes.rst

   >>> (a, d) = pywt.dwt([1,2,3,4,5,6], pywt.Wavelet('db2'), pywt.Modes.smooth)

 .. note::
-    Extending data in context of PyWavelets does not mean reallocation of the data in computer's physical memory and copying values, but rather computing the extra values only when they are needed.
+    Extending data in context of PyWavelets does not mean reallocation of the data in the computer's physical memory and copying values, but rather computing the extra values only when they are needed.
     This feature saves extra memory and CPU resources and helps to avoid page swapping when handling relatively big data arrays on computers with low physical memory.